 Good day, I am Clif Graves.
-Clif Graves Consulting is located in Winthrop, Maine.
+Clif Graves Consulting and Hinterlands Press are located in Winthrop, Maine.
 Winthrop is a small town in lakes region of central Maine.

 For about 20 years I have been involved with computers, software, and managing data and databases.
 My work has been with individuals, small businesses, and organizations from government agencies to small non-profit organizations.

 In 2016 My Wife and I launched Hinterlands Press.
 This is a small independent publisher focusing on Science Fiction and Fantasy Novels.
 I am the primary page layout designer.
 I use Scribus and Gimp for page layout and graphic design work.

 I have managed and developed WordPress based web sites since 2005.
 It all started while I was co-publisher for the magazine WolfMoon Journal.
 At the time WolfMoon had a hand coded website which was a lot of work to update.
 After trying out a number of content management systems, I realized the blogging software WordPress was a useful tool for a lot more than blogging.
 The WolfMoon Journal site used a highly customized version of WordPress.

 Photographer and Graphic Designer